 Organisational Structure of MSME

-Micro, Small and Medium Enterprise (MSME) are the backbone of the Indian economy, contributing significantly to the country's growth.
+Micro, Small and Medium Enterprise (MSME) form the most essential part of the Indian economy, contributing significantly to the country's growth.
 There are over 63 million MSMEs in India, employing a staggering 110 million people!
 These businesses operate across various sectors, from manufacturing delicious pickles to developing innovative software solutions.

 But how do these businesses ensure smooth operations and manage their growth effectively?
 Here's where a well-defined organisational structure of MSME comes into play.
-An organisational structure of MSME establishes a clear framework for how different roles and departments within a company interact and function.
+The interaction and operation of various divisions and roles within a company are clearly outlined by the organisational structure of MSME.

 This clear framework offers several advantages for MSMEs.
-It promotes better communication and collaboration between team members, leading to increased efficiency and productivity.
+It helps to promote better communication and collaboration between team members, facilitating increased efficiency and productivity.
 A defined MSME structure in India also allows for better decision-making by ensuring everyone is aware of their responsibilities and how their work contributes to the overall goals of the business.

 Understanding Organisational Structures